 - Seating should begin between six to ten feet of the front of the stage.

-- There should be an aisle down the center of the seating area.
+- If possible, seating should be arranged so there should be one or more aisles down the center of the seating area.

 - If it is a family event, families should be encouraged to sit together.
 Children should not be on the floor at the front.

-- Unless you are sure there will be a full house, tape or rope off the back half of the seats to keep the audience close to the front.
+- Unless you are sure there will be a full house, it is recommended that you tape or rope off the back half of the seats to keep the audience close to the front.
 These seats can be opened up as necessary to accommodate the crowd.

 - There can be no videotaping or flash photography without prior approval.